jppbsi/LibOPF/README.txt

 opf_train:

-	This is a program to execute the training phase.
+	This is a program to execute the training phase considering the OPF proposed by [PapaIJIST09,PapaPR12].

 opf_learn:

-	This is a program to execute the learning phase from classification errors in the evaluation set.
+	This is a program to execute the learning phase from classification errors in the evaluation set considering the OPF proposed by [PapaIJIST09,PapaPR12].
 It substitutes 'opf_train'.

 opf_classify:

+	This is a program to execute the test phase by classifying the test set considering the OPF proposed by [PapaIJIST09,PapaPR12].

+opf_train:

+	This is a program to execute the training phase considering the OPF proposed by [PapaISVC08].

+opf_knnclassify:

-	This is a program to execute the test phase by classifying the test set.
+	This is a program to execute the test phase by classifying the test set considering the OPF proposed by [PapaISVC08].

 opf_accuracy: